Keyfactor/signserver-ce/signserver/res/test/dss10/README.txt

     dss10_keystore.p12
         This can be used as a sample keystore crypto token for signers signing docuement, timestamp signer, code signing, e-passport signing and for TLS clients.
-        Aliases for document signing: signer00001, signer00002, signer00003
+        Aliases for document signing: signer00001, signer00002, signer00003 signer00004
-            Keys with certificates issued directly by the root CA, by the root CA using ECDSA key and using RSA issued by a sub CA.
+            Keys with certificates issued directly by the root CA, by the root CA using ECDSA key, using RSA issued by a sub CA and DSA key.
         Aliases for timestamp signing: ts00001, ts00002, ts00003, ts40003
             Using the same variations as for the document signing keys (with critical EKU timestamping), and additionally a certificate issued by a sub CA using a 4096 bit RSA key.